2022 Cumberland County Commissioner Candidates

 He served on the Vineland City Council from 2008-2012, and was the liaison to the Municipal Electric Utility, Planning Board, and Urban Enterprise Zone.
 Doug served as the Director of the Vineland Downtown Improvement District, as well as serving in a variety of volunteer capacities throughout Cumberland County.
 He is a member of Saint Anthony's Greek Orthodox Church, Doug Albrecht, his wife, Sophia, and their son, Samuel, reside in Vineland.

-She has spent the majority of her professional career using her talents in the Cumberland County community, and considers her career to be an evolution in public service.
-Tori previously served as a chief-of-staff to Senator Nick Asselta in the First Legislative District.
-She worked alongside the former Senator for years, helping to develop legislation and policies on central issues affecting Cumberland County residents; such as maximum state funding of our county’s school districts and stimulating local economic development.
+Groetsch-Lods has spent the majority of her professional career using her talents in the Cumberland County community, considering her career to be an evolution in public service and governmental knowledge.
+Groetsch-Lods previously served as chief-of-staff to Senator Nicholas Asselta in the First Legislative District.
+Working alongside the former Senator for years in Trenton and the district, helping to develop legislation and policies on central issues affecting Cumberland County residents; such as maximum state funding of our county’s school districts and stimulating local economic development.
+She has a keen understanding on various governmental levels working together and how to effectively advocate for local residents achieving the best results for the taxpayers.

-She later became the first Executive Director for Cumberland County Habitat for Humanity building homes, raising funds and volunteer support for local families in need.
+Victoria later became the first Executive Director for Cumberland County Habitat for Humanity building homes, raising funds and volunteer support for local families in need.
+From there, she recognized the need to support the most treasured assets among us, our children and has taken her passion for public service into the classroom as an educator at Bridgeton High School, and now Millville High School.